motherduckdb/duckdb-iceberg/README.md

 make polaris-data
 ```

 Should you need to generate data for only one test (a test found under *scripts/data_generators/tests*), you can pass the test name as an argument, like so: `TEST=all_types_table make fixture-data`.
-The script will now only generate the needed data for that single test.
+The script will now only generate the needed data for that single test, which is faster.

 **Prerequisites:** Docker and Docker Compose are required for Fixture, Nessie, and Lakekeeper.
 Polaris requires Java/Gradle and builds from source — the build is skipped automatically if it has already completed.
 To force a clean rebuild of Polaris, run `make polaris-rebuild`.